 Bones one the other hand, should never be cooked as they become brittle and can splinter and choke your dog, or pierce his digestive system.

 Your Cocker shouldn't eat just one type of meat.
-Instead, he should eat a good selection of raw meats to enable him to absorb the different nutritional values of each meat source.
+Instead, he should eat a good variety of raw meats to help him absorb the different nutritional values of each meat source.

-Don't forget to feed your Cocker plenty of organ meat as it's very nutritious.
+Don't forget to feed your Cocker plenty of organ meat.
+Apart from being very tasty, it's very nutritious too.
 Any offal will do the job, kidney, liver, heart etc. I'd say around 12% of his food should be made up of offal.

 The BARF diet can also include fish, however, it's best to avoid raw